-Designing a traditional living room?
+Designing a living room, particularly a traditional one?
 Pictures of ornate furniture, elaborately patterned wallpaper and beautifully heavy curtains floating through your head?
 The term ‘traditional’ can mean a plethora of different things to different people and there is no established design formula.
 There are, however, a few simple guidelines that can help you evoke the traditional atmosphere.

 1. Combine elements of old and new